akaalias/obsidian-journey-plugin/README.md

 ## Obsidian Journey Plugin
-Discover the story between your notes.
+### Discover the story between your notes!

+Hey there, Alexis here!

+I’ve put together this new plugin and I would like to share with you.

+Basically it helps me find the stories between my notes and bootstrap the outline for a new text much faster.

+Overall, I’ve noticed that my actual creative output hasn’t been as prolific as I would like it to be.
+I’ve created hundreds of atomic notes, connected them etc.

+And yet I felt really stuck and didn’t know how to extract a linear story from my ‘hairball’ vault.

+To me, the upfront work of creating that outline is still really hard.

+Plus: I KNOW it’s in there (my vault)!
+I just want to get to a first draft faster.

+I want to spend my energy writing and editing the story.

+So that’s what this is about.
+Find the connection between two notes in my vault to discover new ideas and help write that first draft.

+Here’s a quick video with a demo if you’re interested:

+Cheers and let me know what you think!

 [![](https://github.com/akaalias/obsidian-journey-plugin/blob/master/journey-thumbnail.png?raw=true)](https://www.youtube.com/watch?v=iRydNlinRlc)

 ### What features are included:

-Based on the community feedback and comments, I realized that there are many different ways to go on that journey and so I've created a bunch of features you can toggle on or of to your liking.
+Based on the [amazing community feedback and comments](https://forum.obsidian.md/t/new-plugin-journey-find-the-story-between-your-notes/12153), I realized that there are many different ways to go on that journey and so I've created a bunch of features you can toggle on or of to your liking.

 These features are like preferences you can give your navigation-system in your car.
 Maybe today, all you care about is getting from A to B quickly.
 Maybe tomorrow, you have more time to "take the scenic route."
 I want you to be as flexible as possible.